 Although cryopreserved cells have been tested for the presence of various hazardous agents, diagnostic tests are not necessarily 100% accurate.
-In addition, human cells may harbor other known or unknown agents, or organisms which could be harmful to your health or cause fatal illness.
-Treat all human cells as potential pathogens.
+In addition, human cells may harbor other known or unknown agents or organisms which could be harmful to your health or cause fatal illness.
+The user should treat all human cells as potential pathogens.
 Wear protective clothing and eyewear.
 Practice appropriate disposal techniques for potentially pathogenic or biohazardous materials.
-In case of contact with eyes, rinse immediately with plenty of water and seek medical advice.